Arthritis Specialist

-Are pain and stiffness keeping you from doing the things you love?
-The symptoms are a common sign of arthritis, which is a specialty of the trained team at Comprehensive Hand Surgery Center in the West End of Richmond, Virginia.
-With board-certified hand surgeon David Glapern, MD, on staff, the practice offers accurate diagnosis and treatment so you can return to day-to-day activities and hobbies.
-Find out how they can help you by calling the office or booking a consultation online today.
+With board-certified hand surgeon David Glapern, MD, on staff, our practice offers accurate diagnosis and treatment so you can return to day-to-day activities and hobbies.
+Find out how an arthritis specialist in Richmond can help you by calling the office or booking a consultation online today.

 A common, treatable condition, arthritis is an inflammation of your joints.
 The surfaces of all the joints in your body are lined with cartilage, a smooth surface that cushions your bones and reduces friction.
 Arthritis most commonly occurs when cartilage wears out and your bones rub against each other, causing pain, swelling, and inflammation.